nixworks/public/news/2008/09/24/index.md

 ##### Diet
 ### [ The Diet elects Taro Aso of the Liberal Democratic Party as the new Prime Minister of Japan. ](/news/2008/09/24/the-diet-elects-taro-aso-of-the-liberal-democratic-party-as-the-new-prime-minister-of-japan.md)
-_Context: Diet, Liberal Democratic Party, Prime Minister of Japan, Taro Aso_
+_Context: Diet, Japanese Prime Minister, Liberal Democratic Party, Taro Aso_

 ##### American Geophysical Union
 ### [ Preliminary findings made for the American Geophysical Union that support the Clathrate gun hypothesis, indicate the possible release of millions of tons of methane, a greenhouse gas, from Arctic seabeds. ](/news/2008/09/24/preliminary-findings-made-for-the-american-geophysical-union-that-support-the-clathrate-gun-hypothesis-indicate-the-possible-release-of-mi.md)